Kriaa89/VivaFit/client/README.md

 - **React Router Dom** – Enables client-side routing and navigation.
 - **Axios** – For handling HTTP requests and API interactions.
 - **Firebase** – Used for social authentication and real-time features.
-- **Bootstrap** – Supplementary CSS framework for some layout elements.

 The project is structured into clear directories:
 - **src/components:** Reusable UI components (e.g., Navbar, Footer, Dashboard, Auth forms).